Regulation of gene expression: Regulation by RNA

 RNA can be an important regulator of gene activity, e.g. by microRNA (miRNA), antisense-RNA, or long non-coding RNA (lncRNA).
 LncRNAs differ from mRNAs in the sense that they have specified subcellular locations and functions.
 They were first discovered to be located in the nucleus and chromatin, and the localizations and functions are highly diverse now.
 Some still reside in chromatin where they interact with proteins.
 While this lncRNA ultimately affects gene expression in neuronal disorders such as Parkinson, Huntington, and Alzheimer disease, others, such as, PNCTR(pyrimidine-rich non-coding transcriptors), play a role in lung cancer.
-Given their role in disease, lncRNAs are potential biomarkers and may be useful targets for drugs or gene therapy, although there are no approved drugs that targert lncRNAs yet.
+Given their role in disease, lncRNAs are potential biomarkers and may be useful targets for drugs or gene therapy, although there are no approved drugs that target lncRNAs yet.
 The number of lncRNAs in the human genome remains poorly defined, but some estimates range from 16,000 to 100,000 lnc genes.

 Epigenetic gene regulation

 Epigenetics refers to the modification of genes that is not changing the DNA or RNA sequence.
 Epigenetic modifications are also a key factor in influencing gene expression.
 They occur on genomic DNA and histones and their chemical modifications regulate gene expression in a more efficient manner.
-There are several modifications of DNA (usually methylation) and more than 100 modifications of RNA in mammalian cells.”
+There are several modifications of DNA (usually methylation) and more than 100 modifications of RNA in mammalian cells."
 Those modifications result in altered protein binding to DNA and a change in RNA stability and translation efficiency.